 \subsection{Ablation Analysis}

-In this section, we investigate the criticality of credibility adjustments to successful CCP iterations as well as the effectiveness of subsampling via \cref{kl_div_subsamp_algo}.
+We investigate the criticality of credibility adjustments to successful CCP iterations as well as the effectiveness of subsampling via \cref{kl_div_subsamp_algo}.
 We focus on the base case and few-label experiments, however, repeating these experiments with the other data variables provided a similar result.

-In \cref{cred_ablation_plot}, we study the effect of credibility adjustments by measuring the difference in CCP iteration performance when they are replaced by traditional softmax functions.
-We also omit scaling and clipping when using softmax such that it resembles the SEAL algorithm.
-We omit subsampling in these experiments.
+In \cref{cred_ablation_plot}, we study the effect of credibility adjustments by measuring the difference in CCP iteration performance when traditional softmax functions replace them.
+We also omit scaling, clipping, and subsampling when using softmax such that it resembles the SEAL algorithm.
 We often find quick and catastrophic degradation to maximum entropy pseudo-labels when using softmax.
-When considering the average strength (maximum value) of pseudo-labels, it is clear that credibility strongly differentiates correct and incorrect pseudo-labels by the strength which makes it a better fit as a measure of confidence.
-Recall in \cref{cred_vecs}, when faced with uncertainty, a cross-entropy gradient with a softmax label pushes the network to produce a high entropy pseudo-label which mirrors what we see here.
+When considering the average strength (maximum value) of pseudo-labels, it is clear that credibility strongly differentiates correct and incorrect pseudo-labels, making it a better fit as a measure of confidence.
+Recall in \cref{cred_vecs} that, when faced with uncertainty, an Xent gradient with a softmax label pushes the network to produce a high entropy pseudo-label.
+That mirrors what we see here.

 In \cref{kl_ablation_plot}, we see $D_{\text{KL}}$-based subsampling provides substantial benefit to the pseudo-label accuracy during CCP iterations at high data variable severity.
 At worst, it appears to provide no benefit as in the CIFAR-10 base case experiment.
 Note we used the same initial $d_{\textrm{max}}=0.01$ and schedule presented in \cref{ccp} for all experiments in this work.
 If instability is observed, which can occur if $d_{\textrm{max}}$ is too large, tuning is necessary.
 Additional subsampling ablation analysis with a similar result can be found in \cref{tab:ccp_iter_perf_full}.